-Influenza is an infectious viral disease.
+Influenza is an acute illness of the respiratory tract caused by influenza viruses.
 It can be caused by various types of influenza viruses.
 In Hong Kong, the two subtypes of influenza A virus, H1N1 and H3N2, and influenza B virus, are most commonly seen.
 Influenza occurs in Hong Kong throughout the year, but is usually more common in periods from January to March/April and from July to August.
 The virus mainly spreads by respiratory droplets.
-The disease is characterised by fever, sore throat, cough, headache, muscle aches, runny nose and general tiredness.
+The disease is characterised by fever, sore throat, cough, runny nose, headache, muscle aches and general tiredness.
 It is usually self-limiting with recovery in two to seven days.
-However, if persons with weakened immunity and elderly persons get infected, it can be a serious illness and may be complicated by bronchitis, pneumonia or even death in the most serious cases.
-Serious influenza infection can also occur in healthy individuals.
+However, if persons with weakened immunity and elderly persons get infected, it can be a serious illness and may be complicated by bronchitis, pneumonia, encephalopathy, or even death in the most serious cases.
+Serious infection or complications can also occur in healthy individuals.

 Seasonal influenza refers to the viruses that circulate in the human population and cause widespread illnesses especially during each influenza season.
 Pandemic influenza occurs rarely, when a new influenza virus emerges which is markedly different from those already circulating in the human population.
-It causes disease in people and spreads easily between people because they have little or no immunity to it.
+It spreads easily between people and causes disease because they have little or no immunity to it.

 Seasonal influenza vaccination is one of the effective means to prevent seasonal influenza and its complications, as well as reduce influenza related hospitalisation and death.